skycoin/User-Manuals/Personalizing your Skywallet.md

 To set the PIN, you have to use both the matrix as well as the Desktop Wallet window.

-**Each position of the number in the matrix corresponds to its position in the window shown by the Desktop Wallet.**
+**Each position of the number in the matrix corresponds to its position in the keypad shown by the Desktop Wallet window.**

 <A side by side picture of the two pictures mentioned above>